The Connection (play)

 The Connection is a 1959 play by Jack Gelber.
-It was first produced by the Living Theatre, directed by Living Theatre co-founder Judith Malina, and designed by co-founder Julian Beck.
+It was first produced by the Living Theatre, directed by Living Theatre co-founder Judith Malina, designed by co-founder Julian Beck, and featured music by jazz pianist Freddie Redd.

+Synopsis

 The play has a play-within-a-play format, with characters Jim Dunn as the "producer" and Jaybird as the "writer" attempting to stage a production about the underbelly of society using "real" addicts.
 Some of the addicts are jazz musicians.
 They all (except for the "producer", "writer", and two "photographers") have one thing in common: they are waiting for their drug dealer, their "connection".
 The dialogue of the characters is interspersed with jazz music.
-The music for the original production was composed by jazz pianist Freddie Redd.